toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/02-reference.md

 ```

 ### Single Entity VS Entity Array in Read/GET Responses
-There are two different read operations available against the Product API resources:
+Although there is only a single read operation currently supported by the Deposit API, there are two different read operations that are technically available when reading resources:
-- To get a specific resource, the resource ID needs to be specified on the URL.
-For example: /properties/{propertyId}/images/{ImageId}
+- To get a specific resource, e.g. a single deposit policy: /properties/{propertyId}/depositPolicy}
-- To get all the active resources in the system, omit the resource ID on the URL.
-For example: /properties/{propertyId}/images.
+- To get a list of resources, e.g. all the active room types of a property: /properties/{propertyId}/roomTypes

-For example, when requesting a single image, Image API will return the Image resource information as part of an Entity object:
+For example, when requesting the deposit policy of a property, the Deposit API will return the deposit policy resource information as part of an Entity object:
 ```JSON
 {
   "entity": {